Our Code of Conduct

 - unless you wire the money via regular bank transaction

-- Storing it in our conference management tool Frab (hosted by
+- Storing it in our project management tool NextCloud (hosted by

 Hetzner in Germany)

-- Storing it in our newsletter management tool Mailtrain if you subscribed to
+- Storing it in our newsletter management tool phpList if you subscribed to

 our newsletter (hosted by Hetzner in Germany)

-We will neither sell your data nor give it away to any third party without your explicit consent, not even sponsors.
+We will neither sell your data nor give it away to any third party without your explicit consent - not even to our sponsors.

 This document is a work in progress and will be updated from time to time.
 In